College Application Resume Builder

 While not always required, a well-crafted resume can strengthen your college application by providing a comprehensive overview of your achievements, activities, and experiences.
 Many colleges accept supplemental resumes, and they're often required for scholarship applications and honors programs.

 Include academic achievements, extracurricular activities, leadership roles, volunteer work, employment history, awards and honors, special skills, and relevant coursework.
 Focus on experiences from high school, though significant middle school achievements can be included if space allows.
-Dont worry your resume is being built as you fill out your profile section
+Don't worry — your resume is built automatically as you fill out your profile section.

 College resumes emphasize academic achievements, extracurricular involvement, and personal growth rather than professional experience.
 They can include activities like sports, clubs, volunteer work, and academic competitions that might not appear on a traditional job resume.